generation-org/WEB-JAVA/WEB-JAVA-4 - REST API with Spring Boot/README.md

         StudentsApplication.studentService = studentService;
     }
     ```
-5. Define an enpoint for each of the CRUD methods as follows:
+5. Define an endpoint for each of the CRUD methods as follows:

    | Method Name                          | HTTP Method | Endpoint Path |
    |--------------------------------------|-------------|---------------|